monkstone/jedit4processing/alternatives/2015-12-13-ruby-processing.md

 Install `jEdit` and the `console` plugin at a minimum.

-Either clone this repro or use a zipped file, copy the files in the `.jedit` folder to wherever your `.jedit` folder is typically `~/.jedit` and edit them suit your system see below for JRubyArt for an example.
+Either clone this repro or use a zipped file, copy the files in the `.jedit` folder to wherever your `.jedit` folder is typically `~/.jedit` and edit them suit your system see below for ruby-processing installed on ArchLinux.

 ### The macro file rp5.bsh

 This file lives in `~/.jedit/macros/` folder use this so you you can `run`, `watch` from the `macros` menu

 {% highlight java %}

 /**
 * rp5.bsh by monkstone 24 October 2015
 * A jedit bean shell macro, to load environment, and call